Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 description="All images eagerly loaded with img directive"
 %}

 This problem can be mitigated by using the `loading="lazy"` attribute.
-This defers the loading of images until they are needed.
+It defers the loading of images until they are needed.

-It is also possible to prioritise the loading of a critical image using `fetchPriority` attribute.
+Prioritising the loading of a critical image can also be done using the `fetchPriority` attribute.
 For example, by using `fetchpriority="low"` for images in a carousel.

 {% include
 components/figure.html